 Research in the project on on-chip power measurements has created new power measurement detectors with capabilities based on the latest BICMOS 55 nm technology and the most advanced instrumentation is a world first.
 Using the latest fabrication processes based on project developed technologies has improved the experience of early users in both the industrial and academic sectors.
-These detectors have potential for exploitation by electronic component manufacturers engaged in 5G-product development because they are based on the latest ST Microelectronic technology.
-Detectors have been developed, manufactured and characterised: their performances (sensitivity, matching, and linearity) are excellent at 42 GHz.
+These detectors have potential for exploitation by electronic component manufacturers engaged in 5G-product developed, manufactured and characterised: their performances (sensitivity, matching, and linearity) are excellent at 42 GHz.
 One of them is based on zero power consumption that is of great importance for energy saving devices.